-The procurements are carried out by procurement organisers assigned by the CEO of EPSO-G (for low value procurements) and by the Public Procurement Commission (for simplified and international procurements) consisting of:
+Procurement are carried out by procurement organisers assigned by the CEO of EPSO-G for low value procurement, and by the Public Procurement Commission for simplified and international procurement consisting of:

 - Romas Zienka, Chief Risk Management and Prevention Officer,

-Declaration of interests: the procurement organisers of EPSO-G and members of the Public Procurement Commission declare private interests to the Chief Official Ethics Commission.
-The information is avaiable publicly.
+Procurement organisers and members of the Public Procurement Commission declare private interests to the Chief Official Ethics Commission.
+The information is available publicly.

-In order to ensure greater economic benefit, lower operating costs and risk management of potential conflicts of interest, the EPSO-G group companies follow the common procurement recommendations by organising some of the procurements jointly and sharing their knowledge and best practices.
+In order to ensure greater economic benefit, lower operating costs and risk management of potential conflicts of interest, companies of EPSO-G group follow the common procurement recommendations by organising some of the procurements jointly and sharing their knowledge and best practices.